decemberisautumn/amcp-cv/cv.md

 ### About me

 Freshman student at St. Petersburg State University.
-I'm interested in networking and compiler development.
+I'm interested in learning networking and compiler development.

 Skills: